oracle-livelabs/developer/visual-builder/studio/extend-apps/create-extn/create-extn.md

 ![This image shows the workspace header, with the workspace name, Git repository, and current branch on the left.
 Other elements on the right are Preview, Publish, and an Options menu.](images/header.png)

-* On the left is the name of your current workspace, **DemoHCMSearch**; next to it is the project's Git repository (**DemoHCMSearch.git**) and the branch currently associated with your workspace (**branch1**).
+* On the left is the name of your current workspace, **DemoEmpSearch**; next to it is the project's Git repository (**DemoEmpSearch.git**) and the branch currently associated with your workspace (**branch1**).

-  The **DemoHCMSearch.git** repo stores your extension's files and is known as your project's *remote* repository.
+  The **DemoEmpSearch.git** repo stores your extension's files and is known as your project's *remote* repository.
 It includes the **main** and **branch1** branches, created with initial content for your extension.
 The **main** branch is the default branch created when a new repo is generated and is the project's source of truth.
 The **branch1** you see in your workspace is a working copy of your remote **branch1** and serves as your *local* repository.
 It initially has the same set of source files as the remote branch, but will include the changes you make as you develop the extension.

 * Elements on the right let you perform various other actions, such as undo your recent changes or search the Git repository for a file.
 This workshop primarily demonstrates the options to preview your App UI and publish changes.
 If you make a mistake during this workshop, click ![Undo icon](images/icon-undo.png) to back out of the last step you did, or the arrow next to it to undo more than one step.